Codey-LAB/WP-AI-HUB/README.md

 }
 ```

 That's it — no registration needed.
+The bootstrap scans `/tools/*.php` on every load and auto-registers any class implementing `AiHub_Tool_Interface`.

 ## Theming